-The best possible way to avoid such a situation is by setting up payment terms and conditions before you start the project.
-The one thing that can ensure quick payment is by labeling your invoices with ‘Due on Receipt’.
-You might have seen such label on sample invoices or possibly if never heard of this invoicing term than let us walk you through the easy guide on ‘due on receipt’ with our invoice maker app blog!
+The best possible way to avoid such a situation is by setting up payment terms and conditions before starting the project.
+The one thing that can ensure quick payment is labeling your invoices with ‘Due on Receipt.’
+You might have seen such a label on sample invoices, or possibly if you never heard of this invoicing term, then let us walk you through the easy guide on ‘due on receipt’ with our invoice maker app blog!

 The ‘Due Upon Receipt’ method